pk-codebox-evo/webmaker-suite/README.md

 ## Webmaker-Suite on Windows

-Windows users need to install these two things first (in order):
+Windows users will need the vc++ redistributable (2010) installed, which you probably already do (if you actually use windows for applications and games, chances that you already have this installed are pretty good, especially if you also play games on windows), but an easy way to check is to fire up a console and try "npm install sqlite3".

+If that runs without problems, you don't need anything c++ related (and you can delete the `node_modules` dir that made).

+If you got errors when trying to install sqlite3, you'll need to install one of the vc++ redistributable packages (which one depending on whether you're on 32 bit windows, or 64 bit windows):

-1. Microsoft Visual Studio C++ 2010 Express, http://go.microsoft.com/?linkid=9709949
+1. Microsoft Visual C++ 2010 Redistributable Package (x86), http://www.microsoft.com/en-us/download/details.aspx?id=5555
-2. For Windows 7 x64 (which obviously you're on), the Windows 7 64-bit SDK, http://www.microsoft.com/en-us/download/details.aspx?id=8279

-(Without this VC++ stack, the `node-gyp` compiler will crash the `npm install` process when it gets to `sqlite3` and tries to build it without having access to the windows C++ compiler and header files.
-Since several apps rely on sqlite3 for localhost work, you need these).
+2. Microsoft Visual C++ 2010 Redistributable Package (x64), http://www.microsoft.com/en-us/download/details.aspx?id=14632

-Also, if you're on windows, MongoDB and Elastic Search require manual installation, which means putting them in their own folders and extending your PATH:
+In addition to the vc++ redistributable, MongoDB and Elastic Search require some manual installation, which means putting them in their own folders and extending your PATH:

 #### MongoDB on Windows